 Ongoing professional development and support for implementing peer teaching initiatives is essential for ensuring effective implementation, continuous improvement, and long-term sustainability of programs.

 Provide subject matter experts with opportunities to enhance their knowledge, skills, and teaching competencies.
-Introduce them to innovative approaches to peer teaching, emerging trends, and best practices in teaching and learning.
+Introduce them to new peer teaching strategies, emerging trends, and best practices in teaching and learning.
 You can also launch a community of practice where they can share experiences, exchange ideas, and collaborate with colleagues who are also implementing peer teaching initiatives.

 6. Integrate technology

-Technology offers numerous opportunities to enhance peer teaching initiatives by providing platforms and tools that facilitate online collaboration, communication, and knowledge sharing among students.
+Technology can help you build peer teaching initiatives more easily through tools that facilitate online collaboration, communication, and knowledge sharing among employees.
 Consider online collaboration software, discussion forums, peer review platforms, and evaluation tools.

 Colleague Connect makes collaborative learning and knowledge exchange easier by connecting employees across the organization.
 It aligns with and complements peer teaching programs in the following ways: